Karl VI von Österreich, Holy Roman Emperor

 4. [S3380] Patricia Ruijzendaal, "re: Austrian Royalty," e-mail message to Darryl Roger Lundy, 19 November 2008.
 Hereinafter cited as "re: Austrian Royalty."

-Tassilo Festetics de Tolna, Prince of Hungary
+Tassilo Festetics Festetics von Tolna, Prince of Hungary

 M, #103077, b.
 1850, d.
 4 May 1933

-Tassilo Festetics de Tolna, Prince of Hungary was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.).3 He gained the rank of officer in the service of the Austrian Imperial Guard.3 He was created Prince Tassilo of Hungary on 21 June 1911.3
+He was appointed Knight Grand Cross, Royal Victorian Order (G.C.V.O.)3 He gained the rank of officer in the Austrian Imperial Guard.3 He was created Prince Tassilo of Hungary on 21 June 1911.3

 Citations